bbauska/W3Cx-3of5/README.md

 <h4>How to display the mouse position, and the mouse button that has been pressed or released</h4>

-This example uses the previous function for computing the mouse position correctly.
-It listens to mousemove, mousedown and mouseup events, and shows how to get the mouse button number using the evt.button property.
+<p>This example uses the previous function for computing the mouse position correctly.
+It listens to mousemove, mousedown and mouseup events, and shows how to get the mouse button number using the evt.button property.</p>

 <!------------------------------------------------------------------------------------------------>
 <!----------- 203.  (xxx) ------------>